 An AP at which dot11IdentifierPrivacySupported is true shall provide the idpk to non-AP STAs in an RSNA by including it as part of PTKSA establishment by including an Identifier Privacy KDE in M3 of the 4-way handshake or IDPK element in the FILS association response frame to non-AP STAs in the BSS that have indicated the capability in RSNXE.

-To allow any identifier protection of the first interaction with the ESS, the idpk may also be distributed to non-AP STAs of an ESS in a manner that is out of scope for this specification.
+To allow identifier protection of the first interaction with the ESS, the idpk can also be distributed to non-AP STAs of an ESS using the Identifier Privacy Public Key action frame exchange, or in a manner that is out of scope for this specification.

+The Identifier Privacy Public Key action frame exchange uses the Identifier Privacy Public Key action frame defined in 9.6.7.x.x, which is an unprotected Public Action frame.
+A STA at which dot11IdentifierPrivacySupported is true may send an Identifier Privacy Public Key action frame with Identifier Privacy Public Key Frame Usage subfield set to 0 (Request) to an AP that advertises support for Identifier Privacy Protection in RSNXE.

+An AP at which dot11IdentifierPrivacySupported is true, on reception of an Identifier Privacy Public Key action frame with Identifier Privacy Public Key Frame Usage subfield equal to 0 (Request), shall respond by sending an Identifier Privacy Public Key action frame with Identifier Privacy Public Key Frame Usage subfield set to 1 (Response), containing the AP’s idpk in the IDPK field, to the requesting STA.

-A non-AP STA at which dot11IdentifierPrivacySupported is true and receives the idpk from an AP in the ESS or via an out-of-band mechanism may use the key to protect the privacy of identifiers in management frames as by including an Identifier Privacy MIC element in the frame.
-An out-of-band mechanism for idpk distribution is outside the scope of this specification.
+A non-AP STA at which dot11IdentifierPrivacySupported is true and has obtained the idpk for an ESS may use the key to protect the privacy of identifiers in management frames by including an Identifier Privacy MIC element in the frame.
 If the idpk is obtained by the non-AP STA as part of PTKSA establishment or via a trusted out-of-band mechanism, protection against active attacks on Identifier privacy is provided.
+If the idpk is obtained by the non-AP STA using an unprotected mechanism such as the Identifier Privacy Public Key action frame exchange, only protection against passive attacks on Identifier privacy is provided.
 The Identifier privacy MIC element is not included in any robust management frame.

-When a non-AP STA chooses to protect identifiers in non-robust management frames, it generates a fresh ephemeral ECC key pair with the same ECC group parameters as that of idpk and derives a shared key (see 12.6.xx.1 Identifier Privacy encryption) to protect the privacy of selected identifiers.
-It then constructs and includes the Identifier Privacy MIC element in the frame.
-The Identifier Privacy MIC element (see 9.4.2.yy Identifier Privacy MIC Element) is constructed as follows
+When a non-AP STA chooses to protect identifiers in non-robust management frames, it generates a fresh ephemeral ECC key pair with the same ECC group parameters as that of idpk and derives a shared key sk (see 12.6.xx.1 Identifier Privacy encryption) to protect the privacy of selected identifiers.
+When the ephemeral key is created, the non-AP STA also initializes a 1-octet counter sk-counter with a value 0.
+The sk-counter value is incremented by 1 each time prior to using it to construct a Nonce to protect a frame.

+To protect a frame, the non-AP STA constructs and includes in the frame an Identifier Privacy MIC element (see 9.4.2.yy Identifier Privacy MIC Element) that is constructed as follows

+Control field with Key Request bit set to 1 if the STA is requesting idpk from the AP.
+The STA may request idpk if it possesses an idpk that is currently not trusted.

+Key counter field is set to the sk-counter value.

+Protected Element IDs Length field is set to length in octets of the following Protected Element IDs field.

 Protected Element IDs field set corresponding to the elements containing private identifiers.

 Ephemeral Public key length field is set to the length of the ephemeral key